PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/index.md

     - Required to install, or repair windows.
 Helpful to have one lying around, just in case.
 - ### Customization Software:
   - [Microsoft PowerToys - Github](https://github.com/microsoft/PowerToys)
-    - A first-ish party tool (maintained by Microsoft Employees) that adds numerous different featuers
+    - A first-ish party tool (maintained by Microsoft Employees) that adds numerous different features
   - [Rainmeter](https://www.rainmeter.net/)
     - Widgets on the desktop!
   - [Lively Wallpaper](https://www.rocksdanister.com/lively/)